GMLC-TDC/HELICS/docs/installation/windows.md

     or newer.
 Use 14.0 versions for Visual Studio 2015, 14.1 files for Visual studio 2017.
     Boost 1.66 with cmake 3.11 is the current recommended configuration.
 3. *Optional* Install [ZeroMQ](http://zeromq.org/build:_start) if you
-   need ZeroMQ support and need a copy in a global system location.
+   need ZeroMQ support and don't need a copy in a global system location.
    We recommend skipping this step and running cmake with the `AUTOBUILD_ZMQ=ON` option to automatically set up a project-only copy of ZeroMQ later on.
 The ZeroMQ Windows installer is **very** outdated and will not work with new versions of Visual Studio.
+The cmake from ZeroMQ on windows is also function and can be used to store ZMQ in another location that will need to be specified for HELICS.
 4. *Optional* Install
    [MS-MPI](https://msdn.microsoft.com/en-us/library/bb524831(v=vs.85).aspx)
    if you need MPI support.
 5. *Optional* Install
    [SWIG](http://www.swig.org/download.html)
-   if you wish to generate the interface libraries, appropriate build files are
-    included in the repository so it shouldn't be necessary to regenerate unless the libraries are modified
+   if you wish to generate the interface libraries, appropriate build files are included in the repository so it shouldn't be necessary to regenerate unless the libraries are modified.
+If you want to generate the MATLAB interface a modified version of swig is necessary see [MATLAB Swig](../introduction/matlab)
 6. Open a Visual Studio Command Prompt, and go to your working directory.
 7. Make sure *cmake* and *git* are available in the Command Prompt.